devnetic/utils/docs/array.md

 ## longestStringIndex(words: string[]): number

-Find the index of the longest string in an array
+Find the index of the longest string in an array.

 ```ts
 utils.longestStringIndex(['foo', 'bar', 'baz'])  // 2